Fleeing the flames: how wildfire impacts wildlife

 A forest destroyed by wildfire in British Columbia.
 Photo by DK Johnston / Getty Images

-In addition to destroying millions of hectares of forests, wildfires can have significant impacts on wildlife and their habitats.
+Wildfires destroy millions of hectares of forests, and can have significant impacts on wildlife and their habitats.
 The effects of a forest fire on wildlife can vary depending on the intensity, severity, and frequency of the fire, as well as the specific species and ecosystems involved.

 Here are some ways in which forest fires can negatively impact wildlife: